UplinkedDev/uplinked-roblox/README.md

 # Uplinked

-Uplinked enables live debugging of your published Roblox game easy.
+Uplinked enables easy live debugging of your published Roblox game.
 I built it because when I tested on physical devices (mobile, console, VR) I wanted to see real-time logs on another screen, I wanted to trigger remote quick actions without creating dev UI in-game, and I wanted to be able to inpsect the workspace tree for the client and server.

 ## How it works
 1. Setup the module in your game.
 Set an admin password that only you know.